Welcome to my Concept 2 RowErg review.

 Stored Dimensions (L x W x H): 25.0″ x 33.0″ x 54.0″

-You can also store the Concept2 Model D Rower upright if you have a tall enough ceiling.
-Many gyms store their Concepts Rowers this way because it is fast and saves a ton of space.
+You can also store the Concept2 RowErg rower upright if you have a tall enough ceiling.
+Many gyms (commercial and garage gyms) store their Concepts Rowers this way because it is fast and saves a ton of space.

 The Concept2 Rower has two caster wheels on the front end of the unit.
 Since the rower weighs less than 60 pounds it’s not that difficult to move around if needed.